jsabater/calabruix/content/posts/proxmox/pve/nfs/server/index.md

 weight: 10
 ---

-[*](NFS) is a distributed file system protocol that allows clients to access files over a network as if they were local.
+[NFS](https://linux-nfs.org/) is a distributed file system protocol that allows clients to access files over a network as if they were local.
 It is commonly used for sharing files between servers and clients in a networked environment.

-In this article, we will install and configure an NFS server in a [*](VM) on a Proxmox cluster, optionally using our [*](ZFS) pool on [*](HDD) disks.
+In this article, we will install and configure an [*](NFS) server in a [*](VM) running [Debian GNU/Linux](https://www.debian.org/) on a [Proxmox VE](https://proxmox.com/en/products/proxmox-virtual-environment/overview) cluster, optionally using our [*](ZFS) pool on [*](HDD) disks.
 The NFS server will be used to share files between multiple clients, such as web or application servers.

 This is an alternative approach to using an [*](S3) compatible object storage, such as [MinIO](https://min.io/), [Garage](https://garagehq.deuxfleurs.fr/) or [SeaweedFS](https://seaweedfs.com/).
 Both approaches have their own advantages and disadvantages, and the choice between them depends on the specific use case, requirements and limitations.